materialsproject/jobflow/docs/src/job.rst

 API
 ===

-The main task interface is the, :obj:`task` function.
+The main task interface is the, :obj:`job` function.

 :obj:`task` wraps functions for use in activities.
 It can be used as a decorator, or around function calls directly (i.e. ``task(foo)(a, b, c)``).
 Outputs from functions